How to Become a Kindergarten Teacher: Step-by-Step Guide

 Learn how to become a kindergarten teacher.
 Research the job description and the education and licensing requirements and find out how to start a career as a kindergarten teacher.

 Kindergarten teachers in public schools are required to have at least a bachelor's degree in education and teacher certification for the state in which they work.
 Certification typically requires candidates to complete student teaching requirements and pass any required professional exams.
-The following table contains the main requirements, as described in the U.S. Bureau of Labor Statistics (BLS), for entering into a career as a kindergarten teacher:
+Some employers may require a master's degree, and a student teaching internship is also required in most cases.

 Step 1: Learn How to Work with Young Children

 Some elementary education degree programs require applicants to have a certain amount of experience working with young children.
-Volunteering as a teacher's assistant at a local school or daycare facility can give aspiring kindergarten teachers beneficial experience prior to enrolling in a postsecondary education program.
-Working with kindergartners takes patience as well as the capacity to relate to youngsters who are likely to be facing their first classroom environment.
+Volunteering as a teacher's assistant at a local school or daycare facility can give you beneficial experience prior to enrolling in a postsecondary education program.
+Working with kindergartners takes patience and the capacity to relate to youngsters who are likely to be facing their first classroom environment.

-- Arrange a visit to a kindergarten classroom.
-Seeing a kindergarten classroom in action could help individuals decide whether they are truly suited for the job.
-Additionally, aspiring teachers might even have the opportunity to observe, talk to and learn from the experienced kindergarten teacher.
+Consider visiting a kindergarten classroom.
+Seeing a kindergarten classroom in action could help you decide whether you are truly suited for the job.
+Additionally, you might even have the opportunity to observe, talk to and learn from the experienced kindergarten teacher.

 Step 2: Earn a Bachelor's Degree

-- Create a professional teaching portfolio.
-Such portfolios incorporate teaching philosophy statements, references, resumes, certifications, professional development activities and lesson plans.
-This portfolio is utilized to exhibit competence during the post-graduation job hunt.
+During your education, create a professional teaching portfolio.
+Such portfolios incorporate teaching philosophy statements, references, resumes, certifications, professional development activities, and lesson plans.
+This portfolio is used to exhibit competence during the post-graduation job hunt.